Skip to main content

 For a rundown of the database details that discovery provides, jump to the Available SQL Database Instance Information section.

-Results are also available by browsing to the discovered Windows server instance's CI; either search for the device from the dashboard, via Devices > All Devices, go to Analytics > Discovery Scores and search for your discovery job, or navigate to your discovery job results page and access the servers from there.
+You can also view results by navigating to the discovered Windows server instance's CI.
+Search for the device from the dashboard, via Devices > All Devices, or go to Analytics > Discovery Scores and search for your discovery job.

 Job status viewJob status view